llm-on-gke/create-a3mega/README.md

 ```
 source set_envs.sh
 ```
-2. Creating the A3-Mega VPC/subnets for the GPU-GPU Communication
+2. (Optional), Creating the A3-Mega VPC/subnets for the GPU-GPU Communication All the VMs will need connect to 9 subnets( 1 for default network, 8 for GPU direct TCXPO)

 You can run the following script to create the main network VPC and 8 gpu network VPC
 ```